-With the increasing popularity of airplane travel there is a greater chance of flight delays, cancellations or incidents of denied boarding.
+With the increasing popularity of air travel there is a greater chance of flight delays, cancellations or incidents of denied boarding.
 Fortunately according to EU Regulation 261/2004 (EC 261) you could be entitled to flight compensation of up to €600 even if it was an overbooked flight.

-We charge a success fee of 25% (VAT included) from the amount of successfully claimed compensation.
+We charge a success fee of 35% (VAT included) from the amount of every successfully claimed compensation.
 According to our “No Win, No Fee” principle, we receive a fee only if we are successful in claiming your compensation.
 If Delta Air Lines does not compensate you for your flight disruption, all our work is for free.

 How much can you claim as compensation for your flight?

 The compensation amount you are entitled to primarily depends on the distance of your Delta Air Lines flight.

 If your flight was shorter than 1500 km you could claim €250 for your disruption.
 For a flight between 1500 km and 3500 km, your compensation rises to €400.
 If the distance exceeds 3500 km you could receive up to €600.

 There is an exception that applies to flights longer than 3500 km.
 When you have a long-haul flight that arrives at its final destination with a delay between 3 to 4 hours, the airline has the right to reduce your compensation by half.

 |Less than 1500 km||Between 1500 & 3500 km||More than 3500 km|